 Essentially, this entire series is a slice-of-life “love story” about one guy and one girl revolving around track and field in high school.
 Yamato lives in a womens’ bathhouse with his aunt, who owns it.
 Suzuka, a star high-jumper, also lives there, right next door.
 She’s a perfectionist, he’s clumsy, but hard-working.
 Yada, yada, you see how it goes.

-It’s actually a simple singular issue that defines this manga.
+simple singular issue that defines this manga.
 The creator of this manga, Seo, is a very good story-teller.
 The artwork is above standard, the issues are complex and hardly betraying of its goals and the characters are sublime if not too badly clichéd.
 (Although sometimes a few of them look way too alike.)
 The world around them is magnificently established – once you get 50 chapters in, you feel like your know Tokyo by heart and you feel like you know every room of the bathhouse and the school.
 Seo turns the clock fantastically and from great angles to always give you a new experience.
 Plus he has a solid grip of the human body and watching the characters in action almost makes them move to the readers’ eyes.
 However, there is one matter that every reader should know about before starting this manga and it was something that I wish I had been told before I started it myself

 Suzuka is a total bitch.